 Callout LED State Description Off Normal operation.
 1 Fault The disk is broken and safe to remove.
-Se Solid amber "Removing and Inserting a Disk Drive" on page 115.
-Off For 6.4 TB disks, indicates that the disk is present but idle.
-2 ACT Solid green Solid green For 1.6 TB or 3.2 TB disks, indicates that the disk is present but idle.
+See "Removing and Inserting a Disk Drive" on page 118.
+ACT Off For 6.4 TB disks, indicates that the disk is present but idle.
+2 Solid green For 1.6 TB or 3.2 TB disks, indicates that the disk is present but idle.
 Blinking green Data is being written to or read from the disk.